-Submitted in this report is a summary of the results of the Forty-Sixth Annual Actuarial Valuation, which determines the employer contribution rate(s) required to support, for your employees, the benefits provided by the Missouri Local Government Employees Retirement System ("LAGERS").
-The purpose of the valuation is to measure funding progress in relation to the actuarial cost method, to determine the employer contribution rate and to determine actuarial information for Governmental Accounting Standards Board (GASB) Statement Nos.
-25 and 27.
+Submitted in this report is a summary of the results of the Forty-Seventh Annual Actuarial Valuation, which determines the employer contribution rate(s) required to support, for your employees, the benefits provided by the Missouri Local Government Employees Retirement System ("LAGERS").
+The purpose of the valuation is to measure funding progress in relation to the actuarial cost method, to determine the employer contribution rate and to determine some of the actuarial information needed for applicable Governmental Accounting Standards Board (GASB) Statements.
 The results of the valuation may not be applicable for other purposes.